BlueBrain/Brayns/doc/UserGuide.md

 Brayns currently only supports 8-bit raw volume.
 The ```--volume-dimensions``` command line argument specifies the size of the volume and is always required.
 The ```--volume-element-spacing``` defines the size of the voxels.
 The ```--volume-offset``` command line argument defines the volume position in world coordinates.
-Finally, The volume-samples-per-ray command line argument specifies the precision of the rendering (number of steps taken by the ray when walking through the volume.

 ```
 braynsViewer --volume-file volume.raw --volume-dimensions 512 512 256